Quad9DNS/GlobeOfWonder/README.md

 ## Websocket data

 Data that is expected from websocket (or file downloads) is defined in [service/data.ts (ServiceData)](./src/service/data.ts#L132).
+The data can either represent events to be displayed on the globe, or commands that can affect the app.

+Available event data:
 | Key                                | Default value                                     | Description                                                                                                                                          |
 |------------------------------------|---------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|
 | lat                                | - (required)                                      | Latitude of the event                                                                                                                                |